 That’s a 27-59% premium over the employee’s gross salary, depending on the country.
 Brazil is the most expensive due to high employer social contributions and complex labor regulations.
 Germany sits in the middle, while the UK is relatively cost-effective for EOR employment.

-Here's what most Deel cost calculators miss: the salary deposit locks up additional cash equal to one month's gross per employee.
-For the Brazil example above, that's $6,000 held by Deel per employee, on top of everything else.
+Most Deel cost calculators miss one critical detail: the salary deposit locks up additional cash equal to one month’s gross per employee.
+For the Brazil example above, that’s $6,000 held by Deel per employee, on top of everything else.
 A team of 15 employees in Brazil means $90,000 in deposits alone - money that sits idle until 30 days after each employee is offboarded.

 Pin’s AI sourcing scans 850M+ profiles to find the right candidates across any market - find international talent with Pin’s AI sourcing.